CherryLend/cherrylend-v2-spec/README.md

 * The transaction id in the datum is equal to the current transaction

 The resulting two lists will validate the datum in the collateral UTxO has not been corrupted.
-For example, the lender address has been changed.
-It will also validate that the correct amount of collateral is being locked up at the collateral contract.
+For example, the lender address hash has been changed.
+It will also validate that the correct amount of collateral is being locked up at the collateral validator.

 #### Quick Code Walkthrough
-Grab all inputs from the validator that are being spent
+Get all inputs coming from the loan validator
 ```
 let inputs_from_script_validator: List<Input> = get_inputs_from_script()
 ```

-Create a function that folds all the loan UTXOs from the script and returns a list of ValidateLoanInfo
+Fold through all the input loan UTxOs to construct a list of ValidateLoanInfo
 ```
 let inputs_loan_info: List<ValidatLoanInfo> = get_inputs_loan_info()